 Son of Hindley and Frances; husband of young Cathy.
 Hareton lives and works at Wuthering Heights, where his father ignores him and Heathcliff tolerates him; he is shy, rough, illiterate, hard-working, and neglected.
 By birth, he should be a gentleman, but his guardians purposely neglect his education.
 Underneath his gruffness is a smart, kind, and sensitive soul.

 The Wuthering Heights quotes below are all either spoken by Hareton Earnshaw or refer to Hareton Earnshaw.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Wuthering Heights published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Wuthering Heights published in 2009.).

 Chapter 32 Quotes

 The task was done, not free from further blunders; but the pupil claimed a reward, and received at least five kisses; which, however, he generously returned.
 Then they came to the door, and from their conversation I judged they were about to issue out and have a walk on the moors.

 Hareton Earnshaw Character Timeline in Wuthering Heights

 The timeline below shows where the character Hareton Earnshaw appears in Wuthering Heights.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...and sends the dogs after him.
 The dogs pin Lockwood down, which amuses Heathcliff and Hareton.
 Lockwood then gets a nosebleed and is forced to spend the night at Wuthering Heights.... (full context)